Wilder Penfield: Medical career

 After taking a surgical apprenticeship under Harvey Cushing, he obtained a position at the Neurological Institute of New York, where he carried out his first solo operations to treat epilepsy.
 While in New York, he met David Rockefeller, who wished to endow an institute where Penfield could further study the surgical treatment of epilepsy.
-Academic politics amongst the New York neurologists, however, prevented its establishment in New York, so, in 1928, Penfield accepted an invitation from Sir Vincent Meredith to move to Montreal, Quebec.
+Academic politics amongst the New York neurologists, however, prevented its establishment in New York, so, in 1928, Penfield accepted an invitation from Sir Vincent Meredith to move to Montreal, Quebec, Canada.
 There, Penfield taught at McGill University and the Royal Victoria Hospital, becoming the city's first neurosurgeon.

-In 1934, Penfield, along with Dr. William Cone, founded and became the first director of the Montreal Neurological Institute and Hospital at McGill University, established with the Rockefeller funding.
-That year, he also became a Canadian citizen (a British subject within what was then the British Empire).
+In 1934, Penfield, along with William Cone, founded and became the first director of the Montreal Neurological Institute and Hospital at McGill University, established with the Rockefeller funding.
+That year, he also became a British subject (as part of the British Empire, there was no distinct Canadian citizenship until 1947).

 Penfield was unable to save his only sister, Ruth, who died from brain cancer, though complex surgery he performed added years to her life.

 Penfield was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1950 and retired ten years later in 1960.
 He was a member of the United States National Academy of Sciences and the American Philosophical Society.
 He was appointed to the Order of Merit in the 1953 New Year Honours list.
 He turned his attention to writing, producing a novel as well as his autobiography No Man Alone.
 A later biography, Something Hidden, was written by his grandson Jefferson Lewis.

 In 1960, the year he retired, Penfield was awarded the Lister Medal for his contributions to surgical science.
 He delivered the corresponding Lister Oration, "Activation of the Record of Human Experience", at the Royal College of Surgeons of England on April 27, 1961.
 In 1967, he was made a Companion of the Order of Canada and, in 1994, was posthumously inducted into the Canadian Medical Hall of Fame.
 Much of his archival material is housed in the Osler Library at McGill University.

 Later life

 In his later years, Penfield dedicated himself to the public interest, particularly in support of university education.
 With his friends Governor-General Georges Vanier and Pauline Vanier, he co-founded the Vanier Institute of the Family "to promote and guide education in the home – man's first classroom."
 He was also an early proponent of childhood bilingualism.

 Penfield died on April 5, 1976, of abdominal cancer at Royal Victoria Hospital in Montreal.
-He and his wife, Helen, had their ashes buried on the family property in East Bolton on Sargent's Bay, Lake Memphremagog.
+He and his wife, Helen, had their ashes buried on the family property in East Bolton (Bolton-Est), Quebec on Sargent's Bay, Lake Memphremagog.